-In this poignant and tuneful tale, a tender romance between umbrella shop owner Geneviève and mechanic Guy blossoms amidst the rain-soaked streets of Cherbourg.
-But when war tears them apart, Geneviève must navigate a new reality, including an unexpected pregnancy and a marriage that can't fill the void left by her lost love.
+In this poignant and tuneful tale, a tender romance develops between Geneviève, who works in her family’s umbrella shop, and Guy, a young mechanic, in the French town of Cherbourg.
+Their budding relationship is tested when Guy is drafted into the army, forcing them to confront separation and uncertainty.
+Geneviève must then navigate a new life, including an unexpected pregnancy and a marriage that doesn’t erase the memory of her lost love.

 Does The Umbrellas of Cherbourg (re-released) have end credit scenes?